Sterling eases against dollar, but outperforms euro

 The market has been focused primarily on events in the euro zone and the United States, where investors are looking for signs from policymakers of further quantitative easing.

-Strategists expect the Bank's Monetary Policy Committee (MPC) to leave both policy stances unaltered when it meets on Thursday, though the picture will likely change as the year progresses.
+Strategists expect the BoE's Monetary Policy Committee (MPC) to leave both policy stances unaltered when it meets on Thursday, though the picture will likely change as the year progresses.

 "The MPC will ease further, and so will the ECB.
 But at the risk of sounding overly simplistic, ECB rates are close to zero and have less room to fall," said Societe Generale currency strategist, Kit Juckes.